-Despite their good intentions, Channel 4 was slated for their choice of format and presenter in Jimmy Carr, while some fans were angry because they thought it would be an actual reunion show seeing the famous foursome as their fictional characters.
+Despite their good intentions, Channel 4 was slated for their choice of format and presenter in Jimmy Carr, while some fans were just angry because they thought it would be an actual episode.

-Shortly after, James Buckley - who played Jay Cartwright in the hit series - took to Twitter to apologise for upsetting the fans while Blake Harrison laughed it off in a hilarious Instagram video.
+Shortly after, James Buckley took to Twitter to apologise for upsetting the fans while Blake Harrison laughed it off in a hilarious Instagram video.

-Find out what the stars who played Will, Simon, Jay and Neil have been up to lately and have got planned for 2019.
+Find out what the stars who played Will, Simon, Jay and Neil have been up to lately and what they've got planned for 2020.

-Most notably, Joe Thomas went on to star in Fresh Meat from 2011-2016, going on to star in feature films The Darkest Universe, and most recently The Festival.
+Most notably, Joe Thomas went on to star in Fresh Meat from 2011-2016, before working in feature films The Darkest Universe and The Festival.

 Watch Joe Thomas present Radio X Stereotypes for Radio X: